x

 Emeralds

-Early in his career, Balanchine worked in France at the Ballets Russes.
+Early in his career, Balanchine choreographed for the Ballets Russes in France.
 Emeralds is the French-inspired section of Jewels, and features music by the French composer Gabriel Fauré.
-When he was making Emeralds, Balanchine thought of ballets that were choreographed in an earlier time during the Romantic era, like Giselle.
-He was inspired by those ballets and by his ideas of France, saying Emeralds represents “an evocation of France—the France of elegance, comfort, dress, perfume.”
+When creating Emeralds, Balanchine was inspired by Romantic era ballets, like La Sylphide, and by French ideals, saying Emeralds represents “an evocation of France—the France of elegance, comfort, dress, perfume.”

 Daniel R. Durrett and Chisako Oga by Brooke Trisolini